sanket10345/string_calculator_tdd/README.md

 ## Overview
 This project is an implementation of a **String Calculator** following the principles of **Test-Driven Development (TDD)**.
 It allows adding numbers from a given string input, supporting different delimiters, including custom and multiple delimiters.

+For more details, refer to the [TDD Assessment Blog](https://blog.incubyte.co/blog/tdd-assessment/).

 ## Features
 - Adds numbers provided in a string format.
 - Supports default delimiters (comma `,` and newline `\n`).